Scholarship Challenge for Today and Tomorrow

 — Eduardo Reyes Chavez, JD '16

 Recognizing the critical need for additional endowed scholarships, J.B. and M.K.
 Pritzker designated a significant portion of their extraordinary gift to scholarships.
-To encourage others to join them in creating endowed scholarships for future Law School students, while also meeting the needs of today’s students, they have established a one-to-two match that provides $100,000 in matching funds to any benefactor who makes a scholarship gift of $200,000 or more.
-The Challenge is intended to inspire gifts from Law School supporters who share J.B.’s and M.K.’s understanding of the importance of investing in students.
-Gifts made by these supporters will be matched in two ways—to provide immediate support for current students and to increase each scholarship endowment.
-The standard matching ratio will be two to one and endowment minimums will apply.
+To encourage others to join them in creating endowed scholarships for future Law School students, while also meeting the needs of today’s students, they established a one-to-two match that provided $100,000 in matching funds to any benefactor who made a scholarship gift of $200,000 or more.
+The Challenge was intended to inspire gifts from Law School supporters who share J.B.’s and M.K.’s understanding of the importance of investing in students.
+Gifts made by these supporters were matched in two ways—to provide immediate support for current students and to increase each scholarship endowment.

-We are launching this Challenge with the goal of establishing several of these scholarships by December 31, 2016, to significantly increase the number of students receiving support, both today and tomorrow.
-The new scholarships will be named according to the wishes of the new benefactors and the recipients will be notified of J.B.’s and M.K.’s role in the creation of their scholarship.
-Scholars will be asked to report on their academic progress to their benefactors.
+We launched this Challenge with the goal of establishing several of these scholarships by August 31, 2017, to significantly increase the number of students receiving support, both today and tomorrow.
+The Challenge inspired donors to give over $2.5 million to create or add to 15 endowed scholarship funds.
+The scholarships are named according to the wishes of the benefactors and the recipients are notified of J.B.’s and M.K.’s role in the creation of their scholarship.

 "I came to Northwestern because of the generous scholarship I was offered but what I ended up receiving was so much more than that.
 I had a wonderful experience, received a great education, enjoyed extraordinary teachers, met my husband, and made lifelong friends who have enhanced my professional and personal life.
 Northwestern has become a part of my DNA and I can honestly say that whenever they call, I say 'yes' I want other students and future attorneys to have the same opportunity I have had."